SpellarBot/learnjava/effectivejava/README_EffectiveJava.md

 **Advantages:**
 * You can give proper names for different constructors
-* Constructor with same set of parameters are possible as these will be two seperate static methods
+* Constructor with same set of parameters are possible as these will be two separate static methods
 * Unlike regular constructors, a new object does not need to be created everytime. static methods can return the same object everytime.
 An immutable class using static method as constructor can guarantee that no two instances of same class exist.
 So a==b will be true always.
 This means clients can use == instead of a.equals(b) which can improve performance.
 * It is possible to return subtype of a class as object.